dgaydukov/cert-aws/sa/README.md

 * add cross-account access to s3
 * create codepipeline with cf template and use codedeploy/beanstalk as deploy stage (compare them)
 * what is stronger bucket policy or acl (it should be that explicit deny always overwrites allow)
-* iam policy with mfa condition to delete objects from s3
 * transit gateway - add on-premise network imitated by third vpc (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgateway.html - guide to add on-premise, https://theithollow.com/2018/12/12/setup-aws-transit-gateway)
 * put spring app into ECS and EKS and compare the difference (try fargate too).
 Try auto scaling in eks/ecs
 * Try maximum automate site-to-site vpn cloudformation template (try to extract somehow all IP addresses and PSK secret string and put it into ec2 userdata for VpnServer)